-The Catamount Trail and Newt Loop at Silver Falls State Park are now open, as of May 1st, 2016!
-We think you will enjoy the lovely big trees and rolling cross-country style.
+The full Catamount Trail and Newt Loop at Silver Falls State Park are now open, as of June 2nd, 2018!
+We think you will enjoy the lovely big trees and rolling cross-country style, spiced up with some new flow sections.
 Come on out for a ride or hike and take a look at what all our hard work has produced.
 Watch this video to get inspired!

-Thanks to another generous grant from our friends at REI, SATA has constructed a beginner-friendly loop connecting the 214 trailhead to the west end of Phase I, complete with skill stations to keep you learning and growing.
-We are also very happy to report that SATA has been awarded a federal Recreational Trails Program grant to help us construct two more miles of trail at the east end, including a connection to your favorite trails at Shellburg Falls.
-The final product will nearly double the length of the current Catamount Trail by early 2018!
+Thanks to another generous grant from our friends at REI, SATA has constructed a beginner-friendly loop connecting the 214 trailhead to the west end of Catamount Trail, complete with skill stations to keep you learning and growing.
+The Catamount trail now measures over 6 miles in length including a connection via Lost Creek Trail to your favorite rowdy trails at Shellburg Falls.

-We are delighted to have secured the services of the professional trail building company Dirt Mechanics of Bend, OR, to design and build this trail.
-You may know their work from COTA trails, the new Lawler Extension, Prineville Bike Park, Spence Mountain in Klamath Falls and Mt.
+We are delighted to have secured the services of the professional trail building company Dirt Mechanics of Bend, OR, to design and build the newest sections of trail.
+You may know their work from COTA trails, Prineville Bike Park, Spence Mountain in Klamath Falls and Mt.
 Bachelor trails.

-- Come to work parties and give your time!
-Every hour of volunteer labor counts $25 toward our match.
+Come to work parties and give your time!